 Recognising First Nations’ culture: Fostering workplace understanding and appreciation

 Australia has the distinction of being home to the world’s oldest continuous living culture.
-For over 65,000 years, Indigenous Australians have nurtured and safeguarded this land, its diverse landscapes, and vast coastlines.
+For over 65,000 years, Indigenous Australians have nurtured and safeguarded this land, its diverse landscapes, and vast coastlines—an enduring legacy celebrated annually during the National Aborigines and Islanders Day Observance Committee (NAIDOC) Week in Australia.

 As businesses, it is essential that we recognise this history, and that we demonstrate understanding and respect for this remarkable culture.
 By creating culturally safe environments that are inclusive of Aboriginal and Torres Strait Islander peoples, we not only demonstrate our commitment to diversity but also benefit from the rich contributions made to our society and economy, through First Nations Australians.

-Celebrated annually in Australia, National Aborigines and Islanders Day Observance Committee (NAIDOC) Week is a significant event that acknowledges and honours the history, culture, and achievements of Aboriginal and Torres Strait Islander peoples.
+NAIDOC Week acknowledges and honours the history, culture, and achievements of Aboriginal and Torres Strait Islander peoples.
 Held every July, NAIDOC Week promotes awareness and respect, celebrating the rich heritage and contributions of these communities.

 Why is NAIDOC week important?